selfdefined/web-app/CONTRIBUTING.md

 #### Working on Words

 After you’ve forked the repo, you will need to write a definition.
 Good times.
 Hopefully.

-Always remember that if you are unsure, you can first open an issue or create a PR, include «WIP» in the title («WIP» stands for «work in progress»), and ask for early feedback.
+Always remember that if you are unsure, you can first open an issue or create a PR with «WIP» in the title («WIP» stands for «work in progress») and ask for early feedback.
+For example, it might be called *«\[WIP\] Propose definition for spirit animal»*.

 - Step 1: Create a file named `word.md` in in the [definitions folder](11ty/definitions/) where we store all definitions.

   `word` should be the name of the word you are defining.
 Not `word`.
 Except you are defining «word».
 In this case it should be `word`.

   For this tutorial we will take the word «Obsessive Compulsive Disorder», as it allows us to show some of the features.
-That means we would create the file named `obsessive-compulsive-disorder.md`.
-As it is already defined, you can have a look at the [finished definition of «Obsessive Compulsive Disorder»](11ty/definitions/obsessive-compulsive-disorder.md).
+That means we would create the file named `obsessive-compulsive-disorder.md` (as it is already defined, you can have a look at the [finished definition of «Obsessive Compulsive Disorder»](11ty/definitions/obsessive-compulsive-disorder.md)).

 - Step 2: Populate the file you created.